 Even if Facebook’s privacy settings are all taken advantage of and your 'friends' only get to see your data, Facebook is still working ceaselessly behind the scenes to collect information from you.
 In addition, the Terms of Service is such that the personal data and photos that people upload to a Facebook account are no longer legally their own.

 That means that Facebook could potentially do anything it wants with user data.
 Facebook can pass user data on to third parties, which creates an unimaginably vast potential for the dissemination of user data.

 Then there is the question of where Facebook stores user data.
 Where are Facebook’s servers?
 More importantly, what are the laws in the country where that data is being stored?

 Your IP address allows Facebook to keep a database of every location that you ever logged onto Facebook from.
 There is a solution, though.
-A top VPN can keep you data secure and private, for a list of the best VPNs see our best VPN services list.
+A top VPN can keep your data secure and private.
+For a list of the best VPNs, see our best VPN services list.